fineanmol/plant-tree/README.md

-🌲 Updated on Sun, 09 Nov 2025 17:43:06 GMT
+🌱 Updated on Mon, 10 Nov 2025 07:36:06 GMT

-> "Before software can be reusable, it first has to be usable."
+> "The best error message is the one that never shows up."